kauffecup/kauffecup.github.io/posts/_posts/2015-08-03-reusable-react-components.markdown

 layout: post
 title: "Creating Reusable React Components"
 tags: react
+description: >
+  How to manage state in your React application to promote reusable and more awesome components.
 ---

 Hold on to your hats, kids, this one's got a lot of code.